top of page

 On Dec 13 the Lutzelfrau comes to bring candy, fruit, nuts and gifts of light to children and households.
 While Lutzelfrau has pagan origins, her tradition is now the feast day of a martyr, as she slowly fades into obscurity.

 December 13 is a significant day.
-In the Julian calendar (before 1582 CE) it marks the Winter Solstice, when day and night are equal length.
+In the Julian calendar (before 1582 AD).
+It marks the Winter Solstice, when day and night are equal length.
 On this day light returns to the Northern Hemisphere.
+With the advent of the Gregorian calendar, the date of the solstice falls on Dec 21, a week later.

 Strong magic surrounds number thirteen.
 It's a prime number, divisible only by 1 and itself.
 Thirteen is considered the ideal number of witches for a coven.